Employment integrity testing

+There are two types of test related to integrity testing, overt and personality-based measures.
+The overt test asks about past behavior and attitudes about theft and counterproductive behavior.
+The personality-based measures of personality traits that are associated with theft and counterproductive behavior.

 Integrity testing for employment selection became popular during the 1980s.
-Human Resources personnel found integrity tests were an improvement over polygraph tests.
+Human resources personnel found that integrity tests were an improvement over polygraph tests.
 Polygraph tests were no longer able to be used for screening of most future employees in the United States due to the Employee Polygraph Protection Act of 1988 (EPPA).
-The two types of tests related to integrity testing are called overt and personality-based measures.
-The overt test asks about past behavior and attitudes about theft and counterproductive behavior.
-The personality-based measures of personality traits that are associated with theft and counterproductive behavior.

 Types

 Integrity tests in the past used self-report paper and pencil formats.
-Modern tests include at least 1 measurement of psychophysiological parameter like voice analysis, to ensure higher reliability.
+Modern tests include at least one measurement of psychophysiological parameter like voice analysis, to ensure higher reliability.
 Integrity tests are designed to assess honesty, dependability, trustworthiness, conscientiousness, and reliability.
 Integrity tests were created to foresee counterproductive work behavior while on the job and employee theft.